Arquivotheca/PDOS/readme.txt

           PDOS - Public Domain Operating System
           -------------------------------------

-Version 0.90, released 2019-10-01
+Version 0.9X, released YYYY-MM-DD
 Written by Paul Edwards, mutazilah@gmail.com
 Released to the public domain
 You may use this entire package for any purpose whatsoever without restriction, as discussed here: http://creativecommons.org/publicdomain/zero/1.0/
 That includes, but is not limited to, closed-source, proprietary commercial products.
+It is hoped that a company (possibly an American company) will convert PDOS into a commercial product that they sell to compete with the Microsoft/IBM monopolies.

 INTRODUCTION